 During the 3d animation workflow, once a modeler is done creating the object,

-handles for the animators to be able to control the 3d model.
+Only then the animators will be able to control the 3d model.

-to a door that needs to be opened or a car that needs it wheels rotate and its
+From a human character to a door that needs to be opened or a car that needs its wheels to rotate while it goes.

 Rigging a model